junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Sam added a large iron lock on the garage door, hinting he did notice impala was missing, but Dean doesn't know what he'd done with it, doesn't know if he'd panicked for a bit but decides it doesn't matter

+**order of events**: visit Sam & Lisa & Jody in a distance one last time, quiet farewells -> get the info & method & location, go to Alaska to get Cas

+why Alaska: world's end, veil thinnest (Meg: "Try Ushuaia or Norway if you want, but figured Alaska would be the closest to you")

 In Alaska (world's end), keeps getting spooky feeling of continuously being watched, hears local legend of Cthulhu (otherworldly god-like, humanoid, huge, tentacle, incomprehensible, hundreds of meters tall), sees weird/astonishing aurora lights on sky (abnormalcy is massive light & color in sky, beautiful, astonishing), drives to the most north end point of the map. midnight, empty road, tear opens, sees giant Cas manifest in full size right in front of impala, wings+rings with eyes+trench coat everything.
 Dean shocked/terrified/in awe.

 [+Cas POV, upset, self-aware]

+(what are aurora like: green, like flowing fire, snake, curtain from sky)

 (tears are form when Dean yearns the most desperately -> first two cases are both when he's dying, third one is just because he's so lonely and missing Cas so much it's also killing him, the danger is inferred suicidal/self-sacrifice thoughts)